Alexis-Bize/cryptum-halodotapi/README.md

 ```
 Note: Once retrieved / generated, your **SpartanToken** will expires after ~3 hours.
 No worries, the **SpartanTokenManager** will renew it and replay your request automatically.

-### HTTP Errors
-* 400: Bad Request
-* 401: Unauthorized
-* 403: Authentication Required
-* 405: Method Not Allowed
-* 500: Internal Error

-Note: An authentication error may imply grant limitation (Trying to update another player, access to its inventory or a SpartanToken version / scope limitation).

 ### Documentation
 **API methods:**